UniMath/agda-unimath/src/orthogonal-factorization-systems/local-types.lagda.md

 `_∘ f : ((x : X) → A x) → ((y : Y) → A (f y))`
 is an equivalence.

-Likewise a type `A` is said to be `f` local if the precomposition map `_∘ f : (X → A) → (Y → A)` is an equivalence.
+Likewise a type `A` is said to be `f`-local if the precomposition map `_∘ f : (X → A) → (Y → A)` is an equivalence.